fyrst-digital/elysium-docs/content/guides/sizing-and-aspect-ratio.md

 :::

 ## Maximum Height
 You can also set a maximum height in `px` for Slider and Banner elements.
-This is useful if you are using an experience world layout that spans the full screen width.
+This is useful if you are using a shopping experience layout that spans the full screen width.
 The element will be limited to this maximum height.
 If you want to set a maximum height that applies to all screen sizes, you can do so in the smallest screen size.
 By default, this is **smartphone**.